vaishnavikapoor/Breast_Cancer_Predictor/README.md

 The system consists of a Streamlit user interface connected to a FastAPI backend that serves predictions from the trained pipeline.
 All predictions are logged and visualized in a monitoring dashboard.

 ---
+## System Engineering & Reliability

+- Packaged the entire preprocessing, feature selection and model inference into a single Scikit-Learn pipeline to prevent training–serving skew.

+- Implemented input validation and numerical stability safeguards to avoid convergence issues observed in baseline models.

+- Deployed the trained pipeline behind a FastAPI service and exposed inference endpoints for programmatic access.

+- Logged inference requests and predictions for monitoring and post-deployment analysis.

+- Designed the system to support both interactive (Streamlit) and API-based usage.

+---

 ## API Specification